 We see the second description of our body in eternity in the second verb—”conformed to His glorious body.”

 “that it may be conformed”

 Our bodies will change, but people will recognize us.
-We will be recognizable, just like the disciples recognized the resurrected body of the Lord Jesus after the resurrection.
+We will be recognizable, just like the disciples recognized the Lord Jesus’s resurrected body after the resurrection.
 In heaven, people will recognize us.

 “to His glorious body”

 This is the body of Jesus’ resurrection and ascension.
 Jesus is glorified in His resurrection body.
 Our body will be like His resurrection body.
 Our original body is not permanent, but our glorified body will be permanent.
 Our original body falls apart.
 Health diehards try to slow the process down, but they only blunt the process.
 The process is inevitable.
 If your genes are in the orb of a Rolls Royce, then you may live a few more years than others—but only a few.
 If your genes are in the sphere of a Ford, then you may have to replace parts sooner than others!
 (I should have said “Chevy” because I drive a Ford!)
 Even the best bodies wear out.
 But by grace, we will receive a body that will never wear out.